emilyclairevoyant/Crowdfunding_ETL/README.md

 **Insights gathered from the data**

+Note: All graphs from our data analysis are stored in the Resources folder.

 Theater leads in campaigns, with plays being the dominant subcategory; Journalism ranks lowest in campaigns, with worldmusic as the smallest subcategory.

 Theater had the most successful outcomes among categories, with plays leading in subcategories.

+The US tops the list for successful campaigns.